Navigate a service

 The menu bar used in the GOV.UK homepage and mainstream guidance pages are designed to help users explore topics and find government services and information.

-Once users enter your service, they should have all the information they need to complete it from its start page.
+Once users enter your service, they should have all the information they need to complete it from your service’s Start page.
 If you need to refer to specific information as part of your service’s journey, use links within your pages.

 Plan your Service navigation